Early Indicators of Autism

 Early detection is critical in treating autism

-It is not recommended to follow a "wait and see" approach when it comes to developmental delay.
+It is not recommended to follow a "wait and see" approach when it comes to developmental delays.
 A developing child's brain is pliable and there is a window of opportunity for improvement at a young age that diminishes as the child gets older.
-If you have any concerns about a child’s developmental progress, it is crucial to arrange with your physician for a routine developmental screening.
+If you have any concerns about your child’s developmental progress, it is crucial to arrange with your physician for a routine developmental screening.

-If your baby shows any of these signs, please ask your pediatrician or family doctor for an immediate evaluation.
+If your baby or toddler shows any of these signs, please ask your pediatrician or family doctor for an immediate evaluation:

 Milestones for Typically Developing Children

 Milestones enable parents and physicians to monitor a child's learning, behavior, and development.
 While each child develops differently, some differences may indicate a slight delay and others may be a cause for greater concern.
 The following milestones provide a guideline for tracking healthy development.